 The VW engine is great for this job though.
 In most cars, you have to get the cylinders in the block machined to an oversize, then fit oversize pistons and oversize rings to match.
 With the easily replaceable cylinders/pistons in the VW, you save a lot of time -- which equals money if you have to have it done at a shop; and you CAN do it yourself because no machining tools are needed.
 Bonus either way.

 With the heads off, try wiggling the pistons sideways and up/down.
-They should move just a fraction inside the cylinder (aluminium expands more than steel so they are a loose fit when cold) but should not be a sloppy fit.
+They should move just a fraction inside the cylinder (aluminium and steel expand at different rates when hot, so a small allowance is made for that) but should not be a sloppy fit.
 If they are, a cylinder/piston set is needed.
+The correct clearance between piston and cylinder is between 0.0014 and 0.0020" for the 1200 and 1300 engines, and 0.0016" and 0.0024" for larger engine sizes.
+This is done by measuring both the piston and cylinder separately, not by poking a feeler gauge between piston and cylinder.

 Then remove at least one cylinder (maybe #3), carefully remove the top ring from the piston, and insert it in the cylinder.
-There should be a small gap between the ring ends -- a few thou (I forget the exact amount) but if there is an obvious big gap, or the ring look thin, replace ALL the rings in all cylinders as a minimum.
-Of course a piston/cylinder set would be better (around $200 US), but ring replacement will get you another 10-15,000 miles or so before the cylinders have really had it (provided the pistons weren't too loose).
+There should be a small gap between the ring ends -- 0.0012"-0.0017" for the compression rings and 0.0010"-0.0015" for the oil scraper ring (all engines).
+If there is an obvious big gap, or the ring looks thin, replace ALL the rings in all cylinders as a minimum.
+Of course a piston/cylinder set would be better (around $200 US), but ring replacement will get you another 10-20,000 miles or so before the cylinders have really had it (provided the pistons weren't too loose).

 A hose clamp of about 3.5-4 inches makes an excellent ring compressor (if you don't have a compressor tool) when reinstalling the cylinders over the pistons.

-Don't change the piston rings on their own - they won't last very long, and will make the worn cylinder wear even more quickly.
-With the VW engine, you should always replace the cylinders, pistons and rings as a complete set.
+It is NOT recommended to change the piston rings on their own - they won't last very long, and will make the worn cylinder wear even more quickly.
+With the VW engine, you get a much better result if you replace the cylinders, pistons and rings as a complete set.
 That way you get maximum mileage for your money.

 One of the basic tenants of VW repairs is "Replace the Exhaust Valves at 50,000 miles or when you take the heads off if sooner".